Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The first exception prohibits a bidder that has non-public inside information on the target from acquiring or selling target securities until this information has been made public or until it no longer affects the price of the underlying securities.

-The second refers to the disclosure and transparency requirements set out in the Act of 2007 and its implementing royal decrees, which originate from the EU Transparency Directive (2004/109/EC).
+The second refers to the disclosure and transparency requirements set out in the Act of May 2 2007 and its implementing royal decrees, as well as in Regulation 596/2014 on market abuse.

 An acquisition of voting securities in a listed Belgian company must be disclosed to the Financial Services and Markets Authority and the target when the total stake of the acquirer represents, as a consequence of the transaction, 5% or more of the total voting rights exercisable at the time of the acquisition.
 Notification is also required when the shareholding crosses the threshold of 5% or any other multiple of 5% of the total voting rights as a result of an acquisition or transfer (including through a sale) of shares, a change of the breakdown of the voting rights (eg, capital increase or decrease) or an agreement to act in concert.
 Further, the target’s articles of association may provide for additional thresholds (1%, 2%, 3%, 4% and 7.5%).

-The shareholdings of affiliates and parties acting in concert with the acquirer are included to determine whether a threshold has been reached.
+The shareholdings of affiliates and parties acting in concert with the acquirer are taken into account to determine whether a threshold has been reached.
+The calculation will also have to take into account financial instruments which, pursuant to a formal agreement, grant the holder either the unconditional right to acquire securities carrying voting rights or the possibility of acquiring such rights but only at the holder's own initiative.
+Financial instruments with similar economic effect will also have to be taken into account, regardless of whether they result in a physical settlement.
 There are certain exemptions from the disclosure obligation (eg, for market making and trading book exemptions).

 What preliminary agreements are commonly drafted?